"There is not much merchants can do about credit card declines" is probably not the best start for an article about lowering decline rates.

 In this article, we aim to help merchants avoid the common pitfalls in handling payments by raising awareness about and identifying factors with profound impacts on the declines.
 We also provide simple suggestions to raise the approval rate of credit card transactions.

 For the merchant, a declined transaction could mean a lost sale if the customer changes her mind about the purchase.
-To estimate the merchant’s true cost of declined transactions, factors such as the customer acquisition cost, customer lifetime value and impact of declined or blocked orders should be taken into account.
-For example, Riskified estimates that lowering false positives (legitimate but declined transactions) can lead to a revenue increase from 3% to 30%.
-According to PayPros, lowering or eliminating declines leads to an increase in cash flow and better customer relations, all while lowering card processing fees.
+To estimate the merchant's true cost of declined transactions, factors such as the customer acquisition cost, customer lifetime value and impact of declined or blocked orders should be taken into account.
+For example, lowering or eliminating declines leads to an increase in cash flow and better customer relations, all while lowering card processing fees.

 For the card-issuing bank, on the other hand, the biggest risk is when declined transactions encourage customers to switch to a different card.
-In fact, accounting for the lifetime value of a cardholder being estimated between USD $3,600 – $48,000, the impact of losing a customer goes well beyond a lost sale.
+In fact, accounting for being estimated between USD $3,600 - $48,000, the impact of losing a customer goes well beyond a lost sale.

-Merchant’s ability to fully understand, measure, and lower the declines are limited by several factors.
+Merchant's ability to fully understand, measure, and lower the declines are limited by several factors.
 First is the lack of control over the payment processing.
-As argued by David Goodale of Merchant-Accounts.ca in an excellent series of articles on credit card decline rates (part I, part II, part III, part IV), an online transaction can be declined by the payment gateway or the issuing bank.
-The gateway is mostly protecting the merchant while the bank declines the transaction to protect the customer’s best interests.
+As argued by David Goodale.
+The gateway is mostly protecting the merchant while the bank declines the transaction to protect the customer's best interests.
 There are measures merchants can take in order to increase the approval rate by the payment gateway while there is not much that can be done about card-issuers.

 The second factor is our limited ability to learn from declines.
 This is due to the fact that for fraud-prevention purposes, the issuing banks leave the transaction messages vague.
 While some declines are followed by messages like insufficient funds, many others are generic messages such as do not honor.
 Therefore, merchants can only speculate about why those transactions got declined.